c-3lab/dim/doc/en/search.md

 # Interactively download data from retrieved datasets
 dim search -i "Tokyo"

-# Specify the number of the data you want to download.
+# Specify the number of data you want to download.
 ?
-Enter the number of the data to install › 1
+Enter the number of data to install › 1

 # Specify a unique name.
 ?
 Enter the name.
 Enter blank if want to use CKAN resource name. › example